iamkashz/kashz-jewels/about-kashz.md

 # About k4shz

 Hi, I'm Kashz, a gamer and security enthusiast.
-I've been working in the industry since 4 years now and looking to dive more in the read-team.
+I've been working in the security industry since 4 years now.
+Working in mid-level startups have given me the opportunity to learn alot and woork under different hats; and now looking to dive more in the read-team.
 You can reach me at Discord: **k4shz#1428**

 My Github: [Github.com/iamkashz](https://github.com/iamkashz)